easypcceo/jacobtuwiner/pages/cold-email/follow-up.md

 A good cold email follow-up sequence is the difference between winning and losing in sales.
 In fact, most meetings come not from the initial email, but from an email in your follow-up sequence.

 Furthermore, most deals are won from the follow-up.
-Grant Cardone talks about the importance of following up all the time - you may need to follow-up with your potential customer 5, 6 or seven times before they buy.
+[Grant Cardone](https://grantcardone.com/){: target="_blank"} talks about the importance of following up all the time - you may need to follow-up with your potential customer 5, 6 or seven times before they buy.

 But why listen to me?
 I'm just some random guy on the internet, right?

 Yes, yes I am.
 But I've also been sending cold emails for years, have closed dozens of deals with cold email, and my response rates are 20x higher than the industry average.

-And, I work for Experiment 27, the leader in outbound marketing (we've generated over $100MM for us and our clients in the last 5 years or so…)
+And, I work for [Experiment 27](https://x27marketing.com/){: target="_blank"}, the leader in outbound marketing (we've generated over $100MM for us and our clients in the last 5 years or so…)

 In this post, we're talking all about the best cold email follow-up sequence so you can book more meetings and win more deals.